Royal Horse Guards: The Household Blues

-The Prince Regent made himself Colonel-in-Chief of Life Guards and The Blues on becoming King on 29 January 1820.
+The Prince Regent made himself Colonel-in-Chief of Life Guards and The Blues on becoming king on 29 January 1820.
 The Blues pay remained lower.
 They rotated between Windsor, Regent's Park and Knightsbridge from 1821.
 On 24 October 1818, The Gold Sticks were ordered to cut 104 men from The Blues – they were to pick only the strongest, fittest and best appearance in the troops.
 At George IV's coronation on 19 July 1821, he ordered the Household Cavalry to wear cuirasses.

-On 7 August 1821 only weeks after the coronation, from which she was excluded, the Queen Caroline died, having first expressed her wish to be buried in her native Brunswick.
+On 7 August 1821 only weeks after the coronation, from which she was excluded, Queen Caroline died, having first expressed her wish to be buried in her native Brunswick.
 On 14 August, a squadron of The Blues arrived, led by Captain Bouverie to take her body to Romford.
-They pulled up at Brandenburg House, Kensington to meet the local magistrate Sir Robert Baker.
-The mob planned to hijack the procession in The city, but when the hearse arrived to go through Hyde Park, the gates were slammed in their faces.
+They pulled up at Brandenburgh House, Hammersmith to meet the local magistrate Sir Robert Baker.
+The mob planned to hijack the procession in the city, but when the hearse arrived to go through Hyde Park, the gates were slammed in their faces.
 The Life Guards came to their aid.
 The mob blocked Hyde Park Corner and Park Lane, so Baker had to change the route to Piccadilly.
-The Cortege reached Tyburn Gate but it was barricaded.
+The cortege reached Tyburn Gate but it was barricaded.
 The Life Guards were involved in containing the violence, whilst the Blues still faced escorting through hostile crowds of belligerent Londoners.

-In January 1830, The Blues' entire regiment escorted the funeral cortege for George IV to St George's Chapel, Windsor doing homage to a grateful king.
+In January 1830, The Blues' entire regiment escorted the funeral cortege for George IV to St George's Chapel, Windsor Castle, doing homage to a grateful king.